realtux/exa/readme.md

 ### project template
 - **config**
-*contains a `master.js` configuration file. this is used for project level configuration. for environment level configuration, it's recommended to use a `.env` file in the root and transfer relevant env using `process.env` into `master.js`.*
+*contains a `master.js` configuration file. this is used for project level configuration. for environment level configuration, it's recommended to use a `.env` file in the root and transfer relevant env using `process.env` in `master.js`.*

 - **console**
 *contains console scripts that can be invoked with `npm run console <script name>`. see docs for proper format.*